 When I was a kid, a big bowl of scrambled eggs was passed around the breakfast table.
-Yes, we almost always ate all three meals together, sitting at a table, with no television or telephone.
+Yes, we almost always ate three meals a day together, sitting at a table, with no television or telephone.
 Notice I said “telephone” not “phones”.
 And the telephone was attached to the wall by a cord.
-If it rang, no one wanted to even look at it because if you did, you had to get up from your chair to answer it.
-By the time you returned to the table, the eggs might be all gone (I grew up with brothers).
+If it rang, no one even looked at it because if you did, you had to get up and answer it.
+By the time you returned to the table, the egg bowl would likely be empty (I grew up with brothers).

 When I was in college, my dad underwent bypass surgery at the age of 55.
-He needed to lower his cholesterol and eggs had turned into a plague food for health.
-We pretty much eliminated eggs, salt and, to his greatest disappointment, ice cream.
+He needed to lower his cholesterol and eggs had developed a nasty reputation.
+We virtually eliminated eggs, salt and, to his greatest disappointment, ice cream.
 He always said that the only good thing to come from his new “diet” was that he could no longer eat liver.
 He even told the doctor he would need a note for his wife that said he had doctor’s orders not to eat it!
 The doctor and the nurses laughed on that one for a long time.

 And now eggs have returned to glory and we highlight the nutritional benefits but acknowledge that there are limitations.
 Gee … the age-old saying shines again: